Q. What is Amazon AppSync?

 - Chat apps, including presence indicators and conversation history

-Q. What application developer languages are supported in AWS AppSync?
+Q. What application developer languages are supported in Amazon AppSync?

 Q. What is GraphQL ?